caprica/jquery-orgchart/README.md

 `levels` (integer) specifies how many levels deep in the source list are used to create the chart.

-`nodeClicked` (function) callback function invoked when a chart node is clicked.
+`nodeClicked` (function) callback function invoked when a chart node is clicked: the first parameter is the underlying node element; the second parameter is the visual component that was clicked (a jQuery object).

 `nodeText` (function) callback function used to extract node text context.